 Seth Gladstein has handled medical malpractice cases, including orthopedic malpractice cases, for the span of his legal career.
 He has the knowledge, passion, and experience to help you get the compensation that you deserve in an efficient and timely manner.

 Don’t continue to wonder if you are the victim of malpractice – or if you could possibly get financial help for your mounting medical bills.
 Call Gladstein Law Firm today to schedule a free case review, where we will examine your case, listen to your story, and let you know whether or not you may have a claim.
-To speak with a Louisville medical malpractice attorney today, please call our offices at (502) 855-4177 or toll-free number at (800) 991-0474.
+To speak with a medical malpractice attorney in Louisville today, please call our offices at (502) 791-9000 or toll-free number at (800) 991-0474.
 You may also fill out our online contact formand we will get in touch with you to schedule your visit within 24 hours.